mooracle/medals/README.md

 Then I will make the PC to fetch the latest update and then try to merge them using pull method.

-Now I am at the antREAD branch and want to push this branch to remote Then test the fetch in the Mac and see if it can be pulled What will happen if it was fetch and what will happen if this is being pulled.
+Now I am at the antREAD branch and want to push this bragnch to remote Then test the fetch in the Mac and see if it can be pulled What will happen if it was fetch and what will happen if this is being pulled.